 GriefShare Seminar and Support Group will meet Mondays now through March 23rd from 5:30 to 7 pm at the First Baptist Church in Harlan.
 For more information, call the church office at 755-2711.

-The Iowa Community Kitchen will be open 4 to 6 pm, Tuesday, January 28th at the First Baptist Church on Chatburn in Harlan.
-They will be serving pancakes, biscuits and gravy, bacon, fruit and a dessert.
-Everyone is welcome.
-A free will donation will be accepted.
-The Congregational Church is volunteering. ------- The Shelby County Cattlemen's Annual Banquet will be held on Saturday, February 1st at St. Mary's Hall in Panama.
-Social hour starts at 5 pm, with a New York Strip dinner starting at 6 pm.
-The annual meeting plus the Trophy and Scholarship Fund Auction will follow.
-Tickets are $15 and are available at the door.
-An Immunization Clinic for Children will be held on Wednesday, February 5th, from 2 to 6 pm at the Community Health office in Harlan.
+The Carson Fire and Rescue presents their 2nd annual Fish Fry, Saturday, March 28th, from 5 to 8 pm (or while supplies last) at the Carson Community Building.
+The cost is a free will donation.
+All proceeds will go to benefit the Carson Fire and Rescue Department. ----- An Immunization Clinic for Children will be held on Wednesday April 1st, from 2 to 6 pm at Community Health.
 Immunizations are free for children that qualify for the VFC program.
-If you have insurance that pays for immunizations, including Hawk-I, please call Myrtue Medical Clinic at 755-4516 to schedule an appointment there.
-Appointments are recommended to save time but not required.
+If you have insurance that pays for immunizations including Hawk-I, please call Myrtue Medical Clinic at 755-4516 to schedule an appointment there.
+Appointments are recommended to save time, but are not required.
 Walk-ins are welcome.
 Make appointments by calling 755-4422 or at shelbycountyclinics.com.
 Please ask for Cathy Buman if you have questions or need to make an appointment for a different day or time.